aerljd7/VoucherScan/README.md

-VoucherScan - Uses arp scan to search devices and saves the mac addresses to a file
+VoucherScan - Uses arp scan to search devices on local network

 Tested on Omada voucher type